elugens/hello-javascript/docs/general-javascript-questions/js-classes/private-protected-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, if we inherit from a parent classes then the inheriting class has access to protected fields.
+  <div><strong>Interview Response:</strong> Yes, if we inherit from parent classes, the inheriting class has access to protected fields.
 The same rules apply in the inheriting class as they do in the parent.
 </div>
   </div>
 </details>

 ---

-### Can you give a brief overview of private properties and methods?
+### Could you perhaps briefly describe private properties and methods?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Private methods and properties with the private # indicator is only accessible within a class.
-On the language level, # is a special sign that the field is private.
-We cannot access it from outside or from inheriting classes.
-Private fields do not conflict with public ones.
-We can have both private and public fields at the same time.
-Unlike protected ones, private fields are enforced by the language itself.
+  <div><strong>Interview Response:</strong> Private methods and properties with the private hash # indicator are only accessible within a class.
+The hash sign # is a special sign that the field is private on the language level, and it is not accessible from the outside or inherited classes.
+Private and public fields are not incompatible, and it is possible to have both private and public fields simultaneously.
+Unlike protected ones, private fields get enforced by the JavaScript language.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />